black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 Number inputs only allow the e to occur between two digits.
 To match any number, you can use the character class [0-9].
 This will match any digit between 0 and 9.

 Add this character class before and after e in your pattern.

+# Step 32
+The + modifier in a regex allows you to match a pattern that occurs one or more times.
+To match your digit pattern one or more times, add a plus after each of the digit character classes.
+For example: [0-9]+.